Overview

 Diagnosis

-There are two types of echocardiograms.
-During a standard echocardiogram, the health care provider presses a device called a transducer firmly against the skin.
+- Transthoracic echocardiogram.
+This is a standard echocardiogram test.
+It takes pictures of the heart from outside the body.
+The healthcare professional presses an ultrasound device firmly against the skin.
 Sound waves from the device go through the chest to the heart.
 The device records the sound wave echoes from the heart.
 A computer changes them into moving images.
-This test is also called a transthoracic ultrasound.

 Other tests, such as a chest X-ray or electrocardiogram (ECG or EKG), also may be done.